MalcolmHaslam/RunMyProcess-SEC-ProtocolManager/README.md

 The "SEC Protocol Manager" manages data received from the "Data Connector Agent" and determines which adapter it must forward the information too.
 The "SEC Protocol Manager" also keeps a registry of all adapters and regularly checks the health of each adapter to ensure it is running smoothly.

 As  02/10/2013, the SEC Protocol Manager has only bean tested with jetty 7 standalone.
-It's basically a java servlet that runs with the help of the [SEC-SDK](https://github.com/MalcolmHaslam/RunMyProcess-SEC-SDK).
+It's basically a java servlet that runs with the help of the SEC-SDK.
+The pom.xml dependency for the sdk ussualy point to the current development sdk. you should modify this dependency to point to the latest stable version of the SEC-SDK that can be found in [here](https://github.com/MalcolmHaslam/RunMyProcess-SEC-SDK).

 Install and run suggestion
 ---------------------------